Leave of Absence, Withdrawal from College

 - When a student submits a leave of absence before the start of a semester, the leave will start on the first day of the next semester (fall or spring).

-- When a student wishes to take a leave of absence during a semester already in progress, they must submit the paperwork no later than the last day to drop without financial penalty.
-No leaves of absences will be granted after that date.
+- A student who wishes to take a leave of absence during a semester already in progress must submit the paperwork no later than the last day to drop without financial penalty.
+No leaves of absence will be granted after that date.

 - Retroactive leave of absence requests will not be approved.